-We also provide Omni cloud with connectivity (around 2000 SIMs with expanding plans) that support the data centres and gateways which serve the MOE (Ministry of Education) e-learning system, online classes and online exams such as the Thanawya Amma exams.
+We also provide Edgeconn with connectivity (around 2000 SIMs with expanding plans) that support the data centers and gateways which serves the MOE (Ministry of Education) e-learning system, Online classes and Online exams such as the Thanawya Amma exams.
 The connectivity provided is used in all MOE schools to monitor the classes using smart cameras with 4G SIMs.
-Read more about the impacts digitalization at Vodafone has on its Economic, Social, and Environment.